Skip to content

 url: http://fractorama.com/

-Fract-o-Rama is an application for power fractalists or for those who have some mathematical background on fractals because this is a tool to generate any kind of fractal figure imaginable.
+Fract-o-Rama is an application for both power fractalists or for those who have some mathematical background on fractals because this is a tool to generate any kind of fractal figure imaginable.
 You have to literally write down the formula directly before going any further.
-In that sense, it’s very flexible.
+In that sense, it’s very flexible, but may be intimidating for beginners.
 Source code and documentation available.

 Last revision: 12 December 2007.